England defender Bronze returns to Manchester City

 Bronze previously spent three years at City from 2014-17 during which they won the WSL title and FA Cup.

-"I'm really happy to be back here at City – I always had it in my mind that I would return one day and it just feels like the perfect time and opportunity right now," Bronze told the club website https://www.mancity.com/news/womens/lucy-bronze-signing-announcement-63735157.
+"I'm really happy to be back here at City – I always had it in my mind that I would return one day and it just feels like the perfect time and opportunity right now," Bronze told the club website.

 "I feel like I’m returning as a better leader and person, who is capable of bringing similar success to the table here in England – both domestically with City and internationally too."